-If you are supporting the LLC as you are conducting your daily regimen, you can write it off.
-Though we suggest that you don't get too excited writing off things like your daily lunch, you certainly could do that if you were out on a business supplies trip and had to grab food.
+If you are supporting the LLC as you go about your daily routine, you can write it off.
+Though we suggest that you don't get too excited writing off things like your daily lunch, you certainly could do that if you were out getting business supplies and had to grab food.

-The difference between an extreme number of tax write-offs and those which fall into a "smart" category varies greatly depending on your business.
+The difference between an extreme number of tax write-offs and being smart about your deductions varies greatly depending on your business.
 It's impossible to tell you, personally, where that line is.
-After all, a cattle farmer will have much different deductions than someone whose LLC is inflatable bounce house rentals for kid's birthday parties.
+After all, a cattle farmer will have different deductions than someone whose LLC is focused on inflatable bounce house rentals for kids' birthday parties.
 Simply remember that you can be audited at any time and required to provide proof of purchases, leases, and other such documentation.

-And the IRS doesn't play nice with those who don't give them what they want and what they need to process your audit.
-We recommend keeping at least 5 years worth of documentation in a safe location at all times.
+Know, too, that the IRS doesn't play nice with those who don't give them what they want and what they need to process an audit.
+We recommend keeping at least five years' worth of documentation for your New Mexico LLC taxes in a safe location at all times.